 Clear Communication With Customers

 When a customer is discontent with their product, the delivery, or the charge to their account, they may request a payment reversal.
+Solidifying product actuality with customer expectations will be sure to reinforce customer confidence and reduce payment reversals.

-Limiting unexpected outcomes will reduce payment reversals.
 A merchant could include the following as part of a clear communication strategy:

-- Itemizing each fee at checkout
+- Itemizing each fee at checkout.

 - Emailing the order confirmation with details of the fees, items, and expected delivery date (if applicable).